 Health Care Fraud Attorney in Queens, New York

-If you have been charged with health care fraud, contact Law Office of Rochelle S. Berliner to discuss your legal options in fighting the charge.
+If you have been charged with health care fraud, contact Law Office to discuss your legal options in fighting the charge.

 Rochelle S. Berliner is an experienced criminal defense attorney operating out of Queens, New York.
-Law Office of Rochelle S. Berliner understands the difficulties a criminal charge can place upon a person's life, now and in the future.
+Law Office understands the difficulties a criminal charge can place upon a person's life, now and in the future.

 If you have been arrested in Queens County, New York County, Bronx County, or Kings County, call our office as soon as possible.
-Law Office of Rochelle S. Berliner can assist you in fighting health care fraud charges.
+Law Office can assist you in fighting health care fraud charges.